Best cooling fans of 2021 | CNN Underscored

 Other cooling fans we tested

-This Lasko fan was easy for us to set up, but once set up, we found the unit to be a bit wobbly in its base, unlike the sturdy bases of the Honeywell Quietset Whole Room HYF290B tower fan and our winning Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan.
+This Lasko fan was easy for us to set up, but once set up, we found the unit to be a bit wobbly in its base, unlike the sturdy bases of the Honeywell Quietset Whole Room HYF290B tower fan and the Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan.
 The wobbling action of the Lasko did not happen on its own during testing, but rather, after we gently pushed the tower from side to side; it rocked from side to side as a result.
 It was not sturdy and rigid like the other towers we tested, which gave us pause in recommending it to anyone with pets or small children, for example.
-We did like the remote control of this fan, which let us turn it on and off, select its three speed settings, set it to oscillate, and set the timer for 1, 2 and 4 hours.
+We did like the remote control of this fan, which let us turn it on and off, select its three speed settings, set it to oscillate and set the timer for one, two and four hours.
 This timer button was surprisingly missing from the remote control of the Honeywell Quietset Whole Room HYF290B tower fan, even though the Honeywell includes a timer on its control panel on top of the unit.

 This Lasko fan was easy for us to assemble, too.
 It also operated quietly enough in the room that we didn’t notice it made much noise while we tested it.
 But we noticed it was shorter and weighed less than the other pedestal fans we tested, making it less durable and sturdy.
 We also noticed that it was quite easy for us to pull up on the fan’s rod (to lift the fan up to carry it across the room) but have the entire rod lift out from its base when we did so.
 Luckily, we only tried moving it when it was turned off, but we could see how this could be a potentially dangerous action should anyone try to move it even a foot away while it’s turned on.

 This Vornado fan did not require us to do much assembling other than putting its head onto its rod and curved U-shaped base.
 It doesn’t come with a remote control, and it doesn’t feature a control panel.
-It simply has a 3-speed dial on the back of the unit’s circular head, much like the Lasko 16-Inch Oscillating 2521 standing fan.
-The whole look of this Vornado Whole Room 783 reminded us of the Vornado Energy Smart 533DC circulator fan (the winning floor fan) as its head is basically the same, just larger, and it sits on a long metal pole and base.
+It simply has a three-speed dial on the back of the unit’s circular head, much like the Lasko 16-Inch Oscillating 2521 standing fan.
+The whole look of this Vornado Whole Room 783 reminded us of the Vornado Energy Smart 533DC circulator fan, as its head is basically the same, just larger, and it sits on a long metal pole and base.
 Though powerful and well made, we think the other fans we tested would look better in a home or dorm environment, as the Vornado is kind of bulky and hard to miss visually.

 This Honeywell fan is powerful for its size and provides a good, cooling airflow.
 We tilted its head to see how many angles we could direct its airflow in but found the circular motion of the tilt to be choppy and loud, unlike the smooth, silent tilting action of the winning Vornado Energy Smart 533DC circulator fan.
 The Honeywell also has a small speed dial on the back of its head that only fits the tips of our index finger and thumb comfortably.
 The dial let us turn it to set three different speeds, and with each turn, we heard a loud clicking sound.
 This was unlike the dial on the Vornado, which lets you grip it comfortably as you smoothly and quietly rotate it around clockwise and back.

-This BLACK+DECKER fan was able to fit onto our testing desk with ease, its footprint taking up less space than the other circulator fans we tested.
-Its 3 speed settings were easy for us to adjust during testing; all we had to do was simply turn the small manual dial on the lower right-hand side of the fan in a clockwise direction.
-Its dial was easier for us to reach than was the blue dial on the back of the Lasko Wind Machine 3300 circulator fan, but we found the clicking sounds the BLACK+DECKER 9-Inch BFB09W circulator fan’s dial made as we turned it through its three speed settings to be loud — as loud as the 3-speed dial on the back of the Honeywell Turbo Force HT-900 circulator fan.
-In contrast, we were able to adjust the winning Vornado Energy Smart 533DC circulator fan’s speed dial with one continuous, smooth motion — with just a barely audible click when the fan is turned from the “Off” position.
+This Black+Decker fan was able to fit onto our testing desk with ease, its footprint taking up less space than the other circulator fans we tested.
+Its three speed settings were easy for us to adjust during testing; all we had to do was simply turn the small manual dial on the lower right-hand side of the fan in a clockwise direction.
+Its dial was easier for us to reach than the blue dial on the back of the Lasko Wind Machine 3300 circulator fan, but we found the clicking sounds the Black+Decker 9-Inch BFB09W circulator fan’s dial made as we turned it through its three speed settings to be loud — as loud as the three-speed dial on the back of the Honeywell Turbo Force HT-900 circulator fan.
+In contrast, we were able to adjust the Vornado Energy Smart 533DC circulator fan’s speed dial with one continuous, smooth motion — with just a barely audible click when the fan is turned from the “off” position.

 Read more from CNN Underscored’s hands-on testing: